DMParker1/vector-borne-disease-ecology/README.md

 ## Why this repository exists

-While some of my other repositories document **operational malaria programs and interventions**, the work collected here focuses primarily on **research into the ecological systems that generate transmission**.
+While some of my other repositories document operational malaria programs and interventions, the work collected here focuses primarily on research into the ecological systems that generate transmission.

 Three related ideas motivate much of this work.